MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 The use of Generative AI like Gemini and ChatGPT have been used for the learning process and code inspiration of this project

-Fine tune a pretrained encoder-decoder LLM such as T5 [19] or FLAN-T5 , or decoder-only LLM such as GPT-2 , to translate expert radiology reports into layperson summaries using the BioLaySumm dataset [Subtask 2.1 of ACL 2025 BioLaySumm workshop].
-Evaluate on a held-out test split using
-ROUGE Scores (rouge1, rouge2, rougeL, rougeLsum).
-In your report, include model and parameter count, fine-tuning strategy (full vs parameter-efficient such as LoRA), GPU type, VRAM, epochs, and total training time.
-Also, include 3–5 representative input–output examples with a short error analysis paragraph.

 Tasks may include:
 * Image Segmentation